WSTxda/SwitchAI/README.md

 ![Banner](https://raw.githubusercontent.com/WSTxda/SwitchAI/main/images/Banner.svg)

-SwitchAI lets you seamlessly choose your preferred AI assistant.
-With a single tap, access your selected AI or set a default assistant for your device’s digital assistant feature.
-Boost productivity by effortlessly switching between AI assistants for different tasks.
+SwitchAI lets you easily choose your preferred AI assistant for different purposes.
+With a single tap, select an AI to use, or set one as the default assistant for your device’s digital assistant feature.
+Increase productivity by easily switching between AI assistants for different tasks.

 <details>
   <summary>Screenshots</summary>